-Let’s face it: unless you’ve been laboring in the online marketing trenches for a few years, you most likely aren’t clear on what’s realistic for turnaround time, costs and expectations.
-For example, I’ve written website copy for lawyers who ended up waiting 6 months for a design or tech implementation that should have been a six-week project.
+Let’s face it: unless you’ve been laboring in the online marketing trenches for a few years, you most likely aren’t clear on what’s realistic for turnaround time, costs, and expectations.
+For example, I’ve worked with lawyers, coaches, and financial planners who ended up waiting 6 months for a design or tech implementation that should have been a six-week project.

-Here are the 7 questions most lawyers ask about building a website that’s cost-effective, yet also delivers a strong message and attracts the clients you’d most like to work with.
-If you’re not a lawyer, you may share some of the same questions.
+Here are the 7 questions most professionals ask about building a website that’s cost-effective, yet also delivers a strong message and attracts the clients you’d most like to work with.

 (1) “Most of our clients come from referrals.
 Do we even need a website?”

-I’ve run across several lawyers – as well as articles about lawyer marketing – that raise this question.
-They argue that the CEO of a big company won’t be going through their website.
+“The CEO of a big company won’t be going through the website,” they say.
 They argue that spending significant funds on a website could be better applied elsewhere.

 The truth is, prospects most likely will look at your website before they get serious about talking to you.
 The big-company CEO might delegate this chore, of course.
 But someone on the staff will almost certainly go there, often before calling for an appointment.

-Often they’re not just choosing between you and another firm: they’re deciding whether to hire a lawyer at all.
+Often they’re not just choosing between you and another firm: they’re deciding whether to hire a professional expert.
 They’ve heard the horror stories and they’re scared.

 (2) “I keep hearing I need a show-stopping, eye-popping, jaw-dropping website.
-That’s what the designers and marketing coaches all say – lawyers don’t usually use those words!
+That’s what the designers and marketing coaches all say.
 So shouldn’t we start with the designer?”

-Spending all your energy and resources on a brilliant design is like spending your trial preparation time shopping for an Armani suit — skipping the late nights, reams of notes, and hours of mind-numbing research.
+Spending all your energy and resources on a brilliant design is like a lawyer spending her trial preparation time shopping for a designer suit — skipping the late nights, reams of notes, and hours of mind-numbing research.
 It works on television.

-Lawyers frequently get caught up in discussions of colors, photos and elaborate designs that actually detract from their messages.
+Professionals frequently get caught up in discussions of colors, photos, and elaborate designs that actually detract from their messages.
 I think it’s because they’re tired of looking at words all day.
 Choosing colors is fun!

 In her book, The Brand Mapping Strategy, branding expert Karen Tiber Leland says, “Your brand is what drives the website design – not the other way around …Business people often rely (too heavily, in my opinion) on a design change to move their brand to the next level.”